radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 unavailable (alert would be in a triggered state), or in a scenario where all servers were unavailable and then one or more of the servers comes back online (an alert would be issued indicating the availability is back to normal).
 The setting can be changed from the Main Control Panel > Settings tab > Monitoring section > Standard Alerts.
 Define the interval to check the data source availability (default is 120 seconds).
 The default alert output is File Alert, but if SMTP settings are configured in the Monitoring -> Email Alert Settings section you can also use the Email Alert output.
 To enable alerts for data source availability, check the “Alert when a data source is disconnected” option and select the Data Sources to Monitor from the drop-down list.
-Click the Save button when you are finished.
+Click Save  when you are finished.

 ###### Disk Usage

 A file alert, when the disk usage on the RadiantOne machine reaches 90% of max capacity, is enabled by default.
 These settings can be changed from the Main Control Panel > Settings tab > Monitoring section > Standard Alerts.
 To change the disk usage, enter a threshold.
 Define the interval to check the data usage (default is 120 seconds).
 The default alert output is File Alert, but if SMTP settings are configured in the Monitoring > Email Alert Settings section you can also use the Email Alert output.
 Click the Save button when you are finished.

-><span style="color:red">**IMPORTANT NOTE – closely monitoring disk space usage is extremely critical.
-If disk space is full, the RadiantOne service shuts down automatically.**
+>[!warning] Closely monitoring disk space usage is extremely critical.
+If disk space is full, the RadiantOne service shuts down automatically.

 ###### Disk Latency

 A file alert, when the disk latency on the RadiantOne machine reaches 100ms, is enabled by default.
-These settings can be changed from the Main Control Panel -> Settings tab -> Monitoring section -> Standard Alerts.
+These settings can be changed from the Main Control Panel > Settings tab > Monitoring section > Standard Alerts.
 To change the disk latency, enter a threshold (in milliseconds).
 Define the interval to check the disk latency (default is 120 seconds).
 The default alert output is File Alert, but if SMTP settings are configured in the Monitoring -> Email Alert Settings section you can also check the Email Alert output.
 Click the Save button when you are finished making changes.

 ###### Processing Load on RadiantOne

 Alerts based on RadiantOne processing load are pre-configured, but not enabled by default.
-If you would like to receive an alert when the RadiantOne processing queues reach a certain threshold, from the Main Control Panel -> Settings tab -> Monitoring section -> Standard Alerts, slide the bars for processing queues and internal queues to the threshold amount.
+If you would like to receive an alert when the RadiantOne processing queues reach a certain threshold, from the Main Control Panel > Settings tab > Monitoring section > Standard Alerts, slide the bars for processing queues and internal queues to the threshold amount.
 Check the “Enable processing queues alerts” option.
-Click the Save button when you are finished.
+Click Save when you are finished.

 ##### Custom Alerts